Last Updated on

 Just keep reading to learn how to bathe a baby.

-When Should You First Bathe A Baby After Birth?
+When Should You First Bathe a Baby After Birth?

-The World Health Organization (WHO) suggests waiting 6 hours after birth to wash an infant so the baby can adjust to the life outside.
+The World Health Organization (WHO) suggests waiting 6 hours after birth to wash an infant so the baby can adjust to life outside.
 The early bonding with parents and breastfeeding are more critical than clean skin.

 You can find many blogs suggesting that you should wait until the stump of the umbilical cord falls off before bathing your newborn in a tub.
 I found a ten-year-old article endorsed by The American Academy of Pediatrics (AAP) that recommends waiting that long and many blogs may refer to this piece.